 1922 No D Strong Reverse Wheat Penny (RD)

-For collectors seeking to understand how their own vintage coins measure against these benchmarks, our CoinValueChecker App provides detailed rarity analysis and comparative market data.
+For collectors who want to understand exactly where their own coins rank against these benchmarks, our CoinValueChecker App provides detailed rarity analysis and real-time comparative market data.

 The Obverse of the 1922 Wheat Penny